Certora/Documentation/docs/confluence/anatomy/hooks.md

 The Body of a Hook
 ------------------

-The body of a hook may include straight-line commands (i.e., _neither_ if statements _nor_ invocations of contract functions).
+The body of a hook may contain almost any CVL code, including calls to other Solidity functions (not including parametric method calls).
 Expressions in these commands may reference variables bound by the hook.
 For example:

 ```cvl
 ghost ghostBalances(address) returns uint256;